Graphic: Coronavirus deaths in the U.S., per day

 One hundred thousand coronavirus deaths in the U.S. is the low estimate.

-That figure is the bottom end of the White House's best-picture scenario of 100,000 to 240,000 deaths, which predicts that the U.S. will hit a peak death rate of more than 2,000 deaths a day in mid-April.
-President Donald Trump warned that this week in particular would be the "toughest."
+That figure is the bottom end of the White House's best-picture scenario of 100,000 to 240,000 deaths, which predicted that the U.S. will hit a peak death rate of more than 2,000 deaths a day in mid-April.

 Already, the death toll in the U.S. has eclipsed those of every other country.